 By Roger Cox, Editor

 Sand Valley Golf Resort took shape in 2016 in a landscape of rolling sand dunes and red pine trees in Nekoosa, near the center of Wisconsin.
 The first of three courses that would eventually open there made both Golf Digest's and Golf Magazine's list of best new courses, so given its sandy terrain and golf-centric focus the resort seems like an unlikely venue for that increasingly rare resort amenity: grass courts.
-However, not only did Sand Valley open three lawn tennis courts in 2018, it expects to have a dozen more by summer 2019 and has brought in Cliff Drysdale Tennis (CDT) to manage the programs.
-CDT has not yet announced a director or provided details about what tennis activities it will offer, though they may continue to employ a stable of ballboys available for hire—and probably necessary, since the courts lack fences, even at the back where dunes act as backstops.
+Sand Valley has a whopping 15 grass tennis courts, laid out in three groups of five, with sand dunes that act as backstops.
 Golf and tennis aside, the resort affords opportunities for swimming and fishing in its lake, fat-tire biking, and hiking.
 Accommodations run the gamut from lodge rooms to cottages and residences.
 There's also a farm-to-table restaurant and a bar.

 Courts & Fees.
 15 grass courts.
-Court fees: No charge to guests; ballboys available at $10/hour..
+Court fees: No charge to guests.

 Golf.
 There are scenic 18-hole courses laid out through restored sand barrens and one 17-hole par 3, all three walking only.

 Lodging ranges from rooms and suites all the way to 4- and 8-bedroom cottages